opencog/atomspace-cog/README.md

 This is effectively "done"; there are no known bugs at this time.
 There is one missing feature, but no one uses it (yet): support for multiple atomspaces is missing.
-Work on adding this is in progress;
+Work on adding this is in progress but back-burnered.
+See the `cog-simple` directory.
-see the branch "space-frame" in github.

 Waiting on user feedback before declaring version 1.0.